puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

 end
 ```

-In a simple resolution, the code always includes a `setcode` statement that determines the fact's value.
 Aggregate resolutions *never* have a `setcode` statement.
 Instead, they have an optional `aggregate` block that combines the chunks.
-Whatever value the `aggregate` block returns will be the fact's value.
+Whatever value the `aggregate` block returns is the fact's value.
 Here's an example that just combines the strings from the two chunks above:

 ``` ruby
 aggregate do |chunks|